 You must express the amounts you report on your US tax return in US dollars.
 If you receive all or part of your income or pay some or all of your expenses in foreign currency, you must translate the foreign currency into US dollars.
 Information about currency conversion can be found at Foreign Currency and Currency Exchange Rates.

-This includes all income you receive in the form of money, goods, property, and services that is not exempt from tax.
+Gross income includes all income you receive in the form of money, goods, property, and services that is not exempt from tax.
 In determining whether you must file a return, you must consider as gross income any income that you exclude as foreign earned income or as a foreign housing amount.
 If you are self-employed, your gross income includes the amount on the Gross Income line of Schedule C (Form 1040), Profit or Loss from Business, or the Gross Receipts line of Schedule C-EZ (Form 1040), Net Profit from Business.

 Report of Foreign Bank and Financial Accounts